 The Masters Consulting Group (MCG) is a fully incorporated, nonprofit organization run solely by M.B.A. students.
-MCG provides opportunities for M.B.A. students to work as professional consultants in different functional specialties.
-Thus, students can complement their course work with real world experience.
+MCG provides opportunities for M.B.A. students to work as professional consultants to complement their course work with real world experience.

 M.B.A.
-Asia Student Association
+Asia Student Association-MBAsia

 The MBAsia is a professional and social organization focused on promoting Pacific Rim opportunities for graduate business students.
 It strives to offer an exchange of learning through seminars, panel discussions, and conferences open to the whole community.
-MBAsia is also a forum for global, cultural, social interaction at events such as the monthly Asian Lunches and the semiannual Asian Dinner.
+MBAsia is also a forum for global, cultural, and social interaction at events such as the monthly Asian Lunches and the semiannual Asian Dinner.
 Membership is open to any graduate business student with an interest in the Pacific Rim.